 Make checks payable to Town of McMillan and please include the payment stub for all parcels.

 The public is welcome and encouraged to attend all town meetings.
 A general list of regularly scheduled meetings is included on this website in the section on government.
-Agendas are posted at the town hall, Mullins Cheese Factory and at the Belvedere Supper Club.
+Agendas are posted at the town hall, This and That Wisconsin Store (Resource Recovery), and at the Belvedere Supper Club.
 Agendas will also be posted on the McMillan website for your convenience.
-This website, however is not yet a legally required posting location.

 McMillan has a comprehensive zoning plan.
 Subdivisions are not allowed in every area of the township.
-Individuals should contact the clerk’s office at 715-389-1338 or contact our Marathon County Zoning Administrator.
+Individuals should contact our Marathon County Zoning Administrator.

 Contact our Marathon County Zoning Administrator.
 They can advise you as to what can be done with the involved property.

 Yes, for most improvements you will need a building permit.
-Anything the takes up land space requires a building permit. ( This includes decks, garden sheds, etc.) Any improvement over $500 requires a permit.
-For further information, please contact the town clerk’s office at 715-389-1338 and/or our Marathon County Zoning Administrator.
+Anything the takes up land space requires a building permit. ( This includes decks, garden sheds, etc.).
+For further information, please contact our Marathon County Zoning Administrator.

 Dial 911 !!
 Your call is sent to Wausau and the Marathon County Sheriff’s Department dispatch center.
 Remember in all emergency situations the information you give is essential to the response that will occur.
 Be sure to fully explain the emergency assistance needed to the dispatcher.
 Give your full street address (e.g. 113904 Elm Tree Road, Marshfield, WI 54449).
 (It may be helpful to tell the dispatcher that you are calling from the Town of McMillan.)
 Stay on the line if possible when making a 911 call.
 Sometimes additional information or directions are needed.